mmondics/openliberty-operator-day2/README.md

 **NOTE**: If you modified your OpenLibertyApplication or PVC names, make sure to reflect the changes in the commands above.

-This change will require your application pod to restart.
+This change will require your application pod to regenerate.
 Check that it's back up and running with the following command.

 ```bash
 $ oc get pod